-Creating a house cleaning schedule helps you know what needs to be done daily, weekly, monthly and yearly therefore help eradicate cleaning stress.
-The big question most stay at home mom like me ask how to create a cleaning schedule that works for you.
+Creating a house cleaning schedule helps you know what needs to be done daily, weekly, monthly, and yearly.
+This helps eradicate cleaning stress.
+The big question most stay-at-home moms like me ask is how to create a cleaning schedule that works for you.

-What to consider when making a stay at home mom cleaning schedule
+What to consider when making a stay-at-home mom’s cleaning schedule

 Get a pen and book go around every room in the house and write down what needs to be done.

-In the kitchen there is a countertop, cleaning dishes, floor, windows, wall, and appliances
+In the kitchen, there is a countertop, cleaning dishes, floor, windows, walls, and appliances.

-Now you have a clear idea of what needs to be done go to other rooms and write down what needs to be done.
+Now you have a clear idea of what needs to be done.
+Go to other rooms and write down what needs to be cleaned.

-You need to know in your house what requires to be cleaned daily, weekly, and monthly.
+You need to be aware of what has to be cleaned daily, weekly, and monthly in your home.

 When creating a cleaning schedule create a daily schedule, weekly schedule, and monthly schedule

-Breaking your cleaning schedule help organize chores that need to be done in the morning, midday, afternoon, and evening.
+Breaking your cleaning schedule helps organize chores that need to be done in the morning, midday, afternoon, and evening.

-In my case, I mop my sitting room in the evening once the children sleep.
-At this time no child is disturbing by playing with toys.
+In my case, I mop my living room in the evening once the children sleep.
+At this time, no child is disturbing me by playing with toys.
 I have time to organize pillows and cushions.

-Chores like making the bed need to be done morning immediately you wake up, kitchen clean up need to be done after every meal, bathroom sink and countertop need to be cleaned after every use.
+Chores like making the bed need to be done every morning immediately after you wake up; the kitchen clean-up needs to be done after every meal, and the bathroom sink and countertop need to be cleaned after every use.

-#4.
-Assign a specific day to clean specific areas
+- Assign a specific day to clean specific areas.

 Decide how many days you will clean a specific room.
-For example, you can decide to clean the kitchen will take only three days or more.
+For example, you can decide to clean the kitchen, which will take only three days or more.

 Some areas like the dining and laundry room can take a day.

-In my case, I cannot cook in a dirty kitchen, sink full of dirty utensils, and dirty kitchen top.
-So after every meal, I make sure the floor is clean, utensils are clean, and wipe the kitchen top.
+In my case, I cannot cook in a dirty kitchen with a sink full of dirty utensils and a dirty kitchen top.
+So after every meal, I make sure the floor is clean, the utensils are clean, and I wipe the kitchen top.

 Mostly I clean utensils as I cook and wipe the floor when I am waiting for food to be ready.

-I wake early in the morning to read a book and watch a movie in the evening with my house.
-Both of us I can’t stand sitting in a living room with toys scattered all over.
-So once my kids go to sleep I return toys where they are supposed to be, sweep the floor and arrange the pillows.
-The room is clean for watching a movie and neat to spread my leg early in the morning to read a book.
+I wake up early in the morning to read a book and watch a movie in the evening with my husband.
+Both of us can’t stand sitting in a living room with toys scattered all over.
+So once my kids go to sleep, I return the toys to where they are supposed to be, sweep the floor, and arrange the pillows.
+The room is clean for watching a movie and neat enough to spread my legs early in the morning to read a book.

-There is a room that you don’t often use like a guest room.
-Such rooms do not require daily or weekly but you can work on them once or twice in a year.
+There is a room that you don’t often use, like a guest room.
+Such rooms do not require daily or weekly maintenance, but you can work on them once or twice a year.

-You can create a good house cleaning schedule and have all the cleaning tips at your fingertip but if you don’t have the right tools and equipment it would be tiresome and take along to clean a house.
+You can create a good house cleaning schedule and have all the cleaning tips at your fingertips, but if you don’t have the right tools and equipment, it will be tiresome and take a long time to clean a house.

-Make sure you have tools to help remove cobweb at the top of the wall or have a good brush to scrub your bathroom floor.
+Make sure you have tools to help remove cobwebs at the top of the wall or have a good brush to scrub your bathroom floor.

 There is no need to spend a whole day writing down your cleaning schedule and then not use it.